ArushYadlapati/Seattle-Solvers-2022-23/README.md

 Members, please be responsible and no screwing around.
 If you don't know how something works, either don't touch it or Google it up.
 Your choice.

 This [Github Respiratory]('https://docs.github.com/en/repositories/creating-and-managing-repositories/about-repositories') is set to private to prevent security breaches and to make sure nobody copies our code without our permission, no matter how likely it is.
+If you are here, it is because you are a member/coach.
+Congrats.

 ---
 <a name="footnote1">1</a>: Access is only for members or coaches of the Seattle Solvers.
 Certain exceptions may apply.